rowyio/docs/docs/setup/install.md

 slug: /setup/install
 ---

-### Using one click deploy - ✅ Recommended
+## Option 1: Quick deploy - ✅ Recommended

 You can easily setup Rowy on your Google Cloud/Firebase project using the following one-click deploy button.
 This will install Rowy using a Cloud Run instance and guide you with a step by step process.

-#### Prerequisites ⚠️
+### Prerequisites ⚠️

-Before starting make sure you have a firebase project setup with **Firestore** and **Firebase Auth** enabled.
+Before starting make sure you have a firebase project setup with **Firestore** and **Firebase Auth** enabled. _If you do not have a Firestore project, learn how to create one [here](https://docs.rowy.io/setup/firebase-project) before deploying using the link below_

-#### Deploy!
+### Deploy

 Click the button👇

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run/?git_repo=https://github.com/rowyio/rowyRun.git)

 Note this runs Rowy Run (an open source, cloud run instance) that operates exclusively on your GCP project and we will never have access to your service account or any of your data.

 Once installed, you will be given an URL to the Rowy App and follow it to get started as highlighted below.

 ![Cloud Run Output](./assets/cloud-run.png)

-### Using Yarn - Manual
+## Option 2: Using Yarn - Manual

-If you don’t want to [setup Rowy](install#using-one-click-deploy----recommended) as described above, then follow these steps to install it manually.
+If you don’t want to [setup Rowy](install#using-one-click-deploy----recommended) as described above, then follow these steps to install it manually for development.
 Note these steps involve familiarity with roles based access controls.

-#### Installation requirements
+### Installation requirements

 - [Git](https://git-scm.com/downloads)
 - [Node](https://nodejs.org/en/download/) 10+